AstarNetwork/astar-docs/docs/learn/interoperability/xcm/building-with-xcm/xc-remote-transact.md

 # Remote Transact via XCM

-:::warning
+:::danger
+This section contains contents for developers only.

-XCM message format is not meant be used by normal user, these are low level instructions and can easily cause loss of funds if used without proper knowledge.
+XCM message format is generally used for low level instruction and information exchange between parachains and can cause loss of funds if used improperly.

-It's advised for normal users to use DApps and tooling build around XCM instead.
-The section below is targeted for developers only.
+Network users are advised to use dApps and tooling built around XCM instead.

 :::

 ## Feature Overview

 The XCM `Transact` instruction allows the sender to execute arbitrary calls on the destination chain.
-This feature is extremely useful since it allows us to control an account on a remote chain.
+This feature is extremely useful since it allows us to control accounts on a remote chain.

-For example, a user is able to send a `Transact` instruction from **Astar** to **Polkadot** that will transfer `DOT` from the user's derived account on **Polkadot** to an arbitrary receiver account on **Polkadot**.
-The user doesn't need to interact directly with the **Polkadot** chain in this case, but nevertheless is able to change its state.
-It's important to note that this is only an example - any call that can be interpreted by the remote (destination) chain is able to be sent and executed.
+For example, a user can send a `Transact` instruction from **Astar** to **Polkadot** that transfers `DOT` from their derived account on **Polkadot** to an arbitrary receiver account on **Polkadot**.
+They don't need to interact directly with the **Polkadot** chain, but nevertheless are able to change its state.
+It's important to note that this is only one example - any call that can be interpreted by the remote (destination) chain is able to be sent and executed.

 This is of particular use for smart contracts, since it allows them to integrate custom logic for cross-chain interoperability.